renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-tools.md

 import Icon from "@site/src/components/icon";

-# Tool components in Langflow
+# Tool components in Aiexec

 Tools are typically connected to agent components at the **Tools** port.
 Agents use LLMs as a reasoning engine to decide which of the connected tool components to use to solve a problem.